md-redwan-hossain/SharpServiceCollection/README.md

 using SharpServiceCollection.Attributes;
 using SharpServiceCollection.Enums;

-[TryResolveBy<IScopedDemoService>(InstanceLifetime.Scoped)]
-[ResolveBy<IScopedDemoService>(InstanceLifetime.Scoped)]
-public class ScopedDemoType : IScopedDemoService, IKeyedScopedDemoService {
+// The class will be resolvable by the interface specified in the generic argument [TryResolveBy<IScopedDemoService>(InstanceLifetime.Scoped)] [ResolveBy<IScopedDemoService>(InstanceLifetime.Scoped)] public class ScopedDemoType : IScopedDemoService, IKeyedScopedDemoService {
 }

-[KeyedTryResolveBy<IKeyedScopedDemoService>(InstanceLifetime.Scoped, "keyed")]
-[KeyedResolveBy<IKeyedScopedDemoService>(InstanceLifetime.Scoped, "keyed")]
-public class ScopedDemoType : IScopedDemoService, IKeyedScopedDemoService {
+// The class will be resolvable by the interface specified in the generic argument and the key [KeyedTryResolveBy<IKeyedScopedDemoService>(InstanceLifetime.Scoped, "keyed")] [KeyedResolveBy<IKeyedScopedDemoService>(InstanceLifetime.Scoped, "keyed")] public class ScopedDemoType : IScopedDemoService, IKeyedScopedDemoService {
 }

-[TryResolveBySelf(InstanceLifetime.Scoped)]
-[ResolveBySelf(InstanceLifetime.Scoped)]
-public class ScopedDependency : IScopedDependency
+// The class will be resolvable by itself [TryResolveBySelf(InstanceLifetime.Scoped)] [ResolveBySelf(InstanceLifetime.Scoped)] public class ScopedDependency : IScopedDependency
 {
 }

-[TryResolveByMatchingInterface(InstanceLifetime.Scoped)]
-[ResolveByMatchingInterface(InstanceLifetime.Scoped)]
+// This will work by convention
-public class ScopedDependency : IScopedDependency
+// The class must have to implement an interface that has the same name of the class prefixed with `I` [TryResolveByMatchingInterface(InstanceLifetime.Scoped)] [ResolveByMatchingInterface(InstanceLifetime.Scoped)] public class ScopedDependency : IScopedDependency
+{
+}

+// The class will be resolvable by any of the implementeed interface [TryResolveByImplementedInterface(InstanceLifetime.Scoped)] [ResolveByImplementedInterface(InstanceLifetime.Scoped)] public class FooBarBaz : IFoo, IBar, IBaz
 {
 }
 ```